ForgeStove/ModAccessor/README.md

 * You should transform the classes in runtime by yourself.
 * Normally,if you pass AT files to forge/neoforge, it will apply to mod class automatically.
 * The accessConfiguration isn't transitive, so you need to add the dependencies manually.
+* The plugin will automatically collect all `.cfg` files under `src/main/resources/META-INF` as default accessTransformerFiles.